Skip to content

 Rishikesh in January is one of the most photogenic moments of the year, where spirituality meets nature.

-• Crisp skies, Perfect for sunrise and sunset photos, notably from Kunjapuri Temple or suspension bridges.
+• Crisp skies, perfect for sunrise and sunset photos, notably from Kunjapuri Temple or suspension bridges.

 • Fog and light on the Ganges: Casts dramatic, mysterious scenes.